hannemann/g15daemon/README.rst

 FreeBSD
 =======

-Works on FreeBSD.
-Port are provided (until accepted by ports management) G-Keys doesn't work right now, LCD works without a problem.
-Tested with FreeBSD 12.2.
+Port are provided (until accepted by commiters)
+G-Keys works a bit flaky (sometimes lags occurs and I don't know how to fix it) LCD works as expected.

+Tested with FreeBSD 12.1, 12.2 and 13.0.

 =============
 How to donate